How Medical Cannabis used to cure Health Issues -US Pharmacist

 The short answer is racism.
-In the early 1900s, it was commonly called in the United States at the time - was a drug that was not widely used by Americans.Amid growing fears from Mexican immigrants, hysterical allegations about the drug began to circulate, including accusations that it caused bloodlust.
-Additionally, the term cannabis boxes have been largely replaced by anglicized marijuana, which some have speculated as being intended to promote drug alienation and therefore xenophobia.
-Around this time, many states began to pass weed ban laws.
+It was a drug that was not widely used by Americans in the early 1900s, as it was commonly known in the United States at the time.Amid growing fears among Mexican immigrants, hysterical allegations about the drug began to circulate, including accusations that it caused bloodlust.
+Additionally, the term "cannabis boxes" hase been largely replaced by "anglicized marijuana," which some have speculated is intended to promote drug alienation and therefore xenophobia.
+Many states began to pass weed ban laws around this time.

-Around the same time, efforts to regulate drug trafficking began, and laws were passed across states that introduced penalties for drug abuse, counterfeiting undetected drugs. and the diversion of those identified as toxic. was considered.
-Toxic legislation usually requires either a label on the packaging indicating the harmful effect of substances or a ban on sale outside authorized pharmacies without a doctor's prescription.
-Those who needed labeling often needed the word poison when the drug was not dispensed from a pharmacy.
-Other rules prohibited sales to minors as well as restrictions on filling.Some pharmaceutical laws specifically mentioned the drugs covered by the regulation, while others did not - and left the matter to medical experts.
-Those which generally included references to cannabis, either in the category Cannabis seeds packaging and its preparation or hemp and its preparation.
+Around the same time, efforts to regulate drug trafficking began, and laws were passed across states that introduced penalties for drug abuse and counterfeiting undetected drugs and the diversion of those identified as toxic was considered.
+Toxicology legislation usually requires either marijuana packaging labels indicating the harmful effects of substances or a ban on their sale outside authorized pharmacies without a doctor's prescription.
+Those who needed labeling often needed the word "poison" when the drug was not dispensed from a pharmacy.
+Other rules prohibited sales to minors as well as filling restrictions.Some pharmaceutical laws specifically mentioned the drugs covered by the regulation, while others did not and left the matter to medical experts. those which generally included references to cannabis, either in the category of cannabis seed packaging and its preparation or hemp preparation,

-The Pure Food and Drug law was then passed by the US Congress in 1906 and required that certain specialty drugs, including cannabis, be labeled exactly with the contents.In the past, many drugs were sold as proprietary drugs with secret ingredients or misleading labels.
-Even after the rules were adopted, the availability of drugs continued to be criticized, and around 1910 there was a wave of laws aimed at tightening the terms of their sale and closing so-called loopholes. of the poison law 'to take.
+In 1906, the US Congress passed the Pure Food and Drug Act, which required that certain specialty drugs, including cannabis, be labeled precisely with the contents.In the past, many drugs were sold as proprietary drugs with secret ingredients or misleading labels.
+Even after the rules were adopted, the availability of drugs continued to be criticized, and around 1910 there was a wave of laws aimed at tightening the terms of their sale and closing so-called loopholes.
 This, together with the legal obligation to disclose all convictions (notice of judgment), has proven to be an important tool for law enforcement and has had a deterrent effect on potential offenders.
-Marijuana remains under this law as a dangerous substance.
+Marijuana remains subject to this law as a dangerous substance.

-The new revisions were aimed at limiting all drugs, including cannabis, as a poison, limiting their sales to pharmacies, and requiring a doctor's prescription.
-The first case was in the District of Columbia in 1906 under An Act for the Regulation of Pharmacy and the Sale of Toxins in the District of Columbia and Other Purposes.
+The new revisions were aimed at limiting all drugs, including cannabis, as "poisons," limiting their sales to pharmacies, and requiring a doctor's prescription.
+The first case was in the District of Columbia in 1906 under "An Act for the Regulation of Pharmacy and the Sale of Toxins in the District of Columbia and Other Purposes."
 The law was updated in 1938 to become the Federal Pure Foods, Drugs, and Cosmetics Act of 1938, which remains in effect to this day, creating a legal paradox for federal beliefs.
-Under this law, the framework for prescription and over-the-counter drugs and foods is established along with the standards as well as the law enforcement agency, the Food and Drug Administration (FDA).
+Under this law, the framework for prescription and over-the-counter drugs and foods is established, along with the standards and the law enforcement agency, the U.S. Food and Drug Administration (FDA).
 Goods found to violate the law were seized and destroyed at the manufacturer's expense.

-In the past 1970s and early 1980s, several states passed legislation on the medical use of cannabis.
+In the 1970s and early 1980s, several states passed legislation on the medical use of cannabis.
 New Mexico was the first to do so in 1978, and by the end of 1982, more than 30 states had followed suit.
 Most of these laws were aimed at providing it through federally-approved research programs administered by states using cannabis packaging provided by the National Institute on Drug Abuse.